 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Aureocort® Ointment; Amdipharm Mercury Company Limited, The electronic Medicines Compendium.
+Manufacturer's PIL, Aureocort® Ointment; Concordia International (formerly AMCo Ltd), The electronic Medicines Compendium.
 Dated December 2013.

 British National Formulary 74th Edition (Sep 2017); British Medical Association and Royal Pharmaceutical Society of Great Britain, London.